Asher Brown Durand: Early life

 Durand was apprenticed to an engraver from 1812 to 1817 and later entered into a partnership with the owner of the company, Charles Cushing Wright (1796–1854), who asked him to manage the company's New York office.
 He engraved Declaration of Independence for John Trumbull during 1823, which established Durand's reputation as one of the country's finest engravers.
+The project took three years and he was paid $3,000.
+Between 1829 and 1850, he submitted illustrations and engravings for The Token and Atlantic Souvenir annual gift book, including the title page for the 1829 volume.
+Contemporary critic John Neal praised Durand's engraving of The Wife by Samuel F.B.
+Morse for The Atlantic Souvenir (1830), which Neal said was better than the original painting.

 Durand helped organize the New York Drawing Association in 1825, which would become the National Academy of Design; he would serve the organization as president from 1845 to 1861.
+There he exhibited 181 engravings and paintings between 1826 and 1860.

 Asher's engravings on bank notes were used as the portraits for America's first postage stamps, the 1847 series.
 Along with his brother Cyrus he also engraved some of the succeeding 1851 issues.
+Contemporary art historian William Dunlap dubbed Durand America's first engraver.

 Painting career

 Durand's main interest changed from engraving to oil painting about 1830 with the encouragement of his patron, Luman Reed.
 In 1837, he accompanied his friend Thomas Cole on a sketching expedition to Schroon Lake in the Adirondacks Mountains, and soon after he began to concentrate on landscape painting.
 He spent summers sketching in the Catskills, Adirondacks, and the White Mountains of New Hampshire, making hundreds of drawings and oil sketches that were later incorporated into finished academy pieces which helped to define the Hudson River School.

 Durand is remembered particularly for his detailed portrayals of trees, rocks, and foliage.
 He was an advocate for drawing directly from nature with as much realism as possible.
 Durand wrote, "Let [the artist] scrupulously accept whatever [nature] presents him until he shall, in a degree, have become intimate with her infinity...never let him profane her sacredness by a willful departure from truth."